Vibranium: Antarctic variety

 Better known as Anti-Metal, this isotope is native to the Savage Land.
-The variation produces vibrations of a specific wavelength that break down the molecular bonds in other metals, causing them to liquefy.
-It was first discovered by the famous explorer named Robert Plunder; the father of Kevin and Parnival Plunder during his initial jaunt in the primordial environment untouched by time.
+The variation produces vibrations of a specific wavelength that break down molecular bonds in metals, causing them to liquefy.
+It was first discovered by explorer Robert Plunder, the father of Kevin and Parnival Plunder.
+Wakandan vibranium can be transformed into Antarctic vibranium through exposure to certain kinds of radiation.